-Oke Hauser is an architect, urbanist, and a winner of the prestigious Bruno Taut Award.
+Oke Hauser is an architect, urbanist, winner of the Bruno Taut Award and creative director at MINI Living.
 Here, Oke talks about why the car company has decided to venture into the housing market, and about how they plan to use creative space and transformative architecture to bring a city’s residents closer together.

 MINI’s core principle is “the creative use of space.”
 What new uses have you found?
 Which parts of a home can be shared, and which should be kept private?

 Hauser: With MINI Living we on one hand focused on small apartments, and how to design them in new and clever ways.
 On the other hand, we are very interested in the flexible lifestyle-- so you can actually add additional spaces to those small space to create the most flexible life that you can imagine, and to really have a big life on a small footprint.